These are the VAT rules when trading with the UK

 Northern Ireland

 After Brexit, Northern Ireland has a separate status within the UK and follows EU VAT rules.
-If you export products to Northern Ireland from the Netherlands, this remains a so-called intra-community supply for VAT purposes.
+If you export products to Northern Ireland from the Netherlands, this remains an intra-community supply for VAT purposes.
 Your customer in Northern Ireland will calculate their own UK Value Added Tax (VAT).

 Shipments from Northern Ireland to the Netherlands are an intra-community acquisition for VAT purposes.
 The condition is that your Northern Ireland supplier is an entrepreneur.
 You then include the Dutch VAT on this delivery in your Dutch VAT return.